studio-lucia/magicaldata/files/SXX.FLD.md

 The table of dialogue offsets is simply a set of pointers to specific offsets within the file.
 Each of them points to the beginning of a string, and each string continues until the 0x0800 termination control code.

-For example, S00's header looks like this:
+For example, S00 chunk 0's header looks like this:

 * 0x00 - 0x03: 001D0000 - unknown value
 * 0x04 - 0x07: 00000038 - offset of dialogue header